mahadazad/magic-dom/README.md

 How to use:
 ===========

-Wrap the html code which you want to save for dom count in a special comments &lt;!--//MGDOM [html] MGDOM//--&gt;
+Wrap the html code which you want to save for dom count in a special comments<br /> &lt;!--//MGDOM [html] MGDOM//--&gt;

 Example: